JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 [^bug-20]: _See_ _infra_ note XYZ [^maths] _quo videtur_ we are all in agreement.
 But I do not think the most basic of core infrastructure should require scores of bug bounties to attaub modest crdability.
 Maybe the community's satefty approach showcased in the [Soroban update delay](https://youtu.be/rbjFjda3_UI?t=7080) can be our guiding light to "take a minute, do things slow, do them steady, do them the right way from the onset, and fix the bug?" 🐛

 While we in the DRS community apprtrciate that there will be bugs in any computer systems, we'd prefer our funds not be at risk in flash crashes perpetuated by complex trading infrastrucutre. 🫤 Would it be best to strictly apply an unwavering software mindset to somethign [as important](https://stellar.expert/blog/tiny-things-matter-or-detective-novel-featuring-stellar-dex) as markets?
-Or might we conceivably best serve the plausible needs of our expanding ecosystem through a [feasible unifrom front](imgs/comments/collective-network-benefit.png)?
+Or might we conceivably best serve the plausible needs of our expanding ecosystem through a [feasible unifrom front](imgs/comments/collective-network-benefit.png)?[^groups]

+[^groups]: _See, e.g.,_ open protcol upgrades facilitated through [public discussion](https://www.youtube.com/watch?v=wcjzKdo0xS8), [copmrehensive analysis](https://www.youtube.com/live/aHZQfcIdmoQ?t=1067), and [iterative disclosures](https://stellar.org/blog/developers/amms-in-the-stellar-ecosystem). _Compare_ the collective growth of such an important network function with the singular gatekept product-development approach employed aceross largely-identical Soroban AMMs.
+Perhaps more concerningly, _see also_ long-term natural supply-and-demand construment when upgradable underlyingstrutues [rely on an etity](https://x.com/JFWooten4/status/1853607712111624481) operating the order book itseldf.

 # 4. Legal, Composible, Community Solution